XinFinOrg/Docs-XF/docs/get-started/stablecoin.md

 We shall discuss the following topics in the article:

-* What is a StableCoin?
+* What is a StableCoin
 * Types of StableCoins
-* Why StableCoin?
+* Why StableCoin
 * Real-World Applications of Stable Coins
 * Top StableCoins in the Market

 **What is a StableCoin?**

-XinFin Stable coins aim to bridge the gap between cryptocurrencies’ benefits and the stable nature offered by fiat currencies.
+XinFin Stable coins aim to bridge the gap between cryptocurrencies benefits and the stable nature offered by fiat currencies.
 It is a crypto token with a value pegged to the price of a national currency to combat its volatility.

 Now, the question is, why do we need a stable coin.

 Though cryptocurrencies are global currencies, coins like Bitcoin and Ether are volatile.
-The price of Bitcoin raised from $1000 to $20000 during 2017.
+The price of Bitcoin raised from USD 1000 to USD 20000 during 2017.
 Since it is not sustainable, users and investors require more stability in the market.

-Imagine that you pay $30 for dinner today and the same amount would be worth $40 tomorrow because the value of that crypto token went up.
+Imagine that you pay USD 30 for dinner today and the same amount would be worth USD 40 tomorrow because the value of that crypto token went up.
 Small investors cannot handle that kind of volatility.
 Therefore, stable coins emerged as a new technique to drive the new way of adoption to cryptocurrencies.

 You might think why do we need to create fiat-backed crypto tokens instead of just using fiat currency.
 Decentralized currencies do not require any centralized authority to bring trust in the system, thereby reducing additional costs involved.

 Also, cross border payments can be made quickly with cryptocurrencies.
 Backing crypto tokens with stable fiat currency or assets can add more value and build more trust among investors and users.

 **What are the types of StableCoins?**